c-ramos/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 1: Linear Regression to Predict MPG

 ![Imgs/2.png](https://github.com/c-ramos/MechaCar_Statistical_Analysis/blob/cd156b340c72ef6d126412176590dbe812b2adbb/Imgs/2.png)
-- The variables in the dataset which should a non-random amount of variance to MPG are the vehicle_length and ground_clearance.
+- The variables in the dataset which shownon-random amount of variance to MPG are the vehicle_length and ground_clearance.
-- The slope if the linear model is not considered to be zero because neither R nor Stdev is zero.
+- The slope of the linear model is not considered to be zero because neither R nor Stdev is zero.
 The P-value 5.35e-11, indicating a relationship between the dependent and independent variables.
-- The model predicts MPFG because of the R-squared of 71%.
+- The model predicts MPG because of the R-squared of 71%.

 ## Deliverable 2: Summary Statistics on Suspension Coils